 The Tax Agency warns of fraudulent phishing via Internet

-The Tax Agency has today detected a new sending of email communications in which your name and image are fraudulently used.
+The Tax Agency has today detected a new email communication in which your name and image are being fraudulently used.

-In the sending, reference is made to a non-existent resolution of January 25, 2008 by which a return is approved in which the recipient of the e-mail benefits.
-In order to have the money you have to access a link with an interposed address.
-At that address, current account information is requested.
+The email refers to a non-existent resolution dated January 25, 2008, approving a refund in which the recipient of the email benefits.
+In order to access the money, you must access a link with an alternate address.
+This address requests current account information.

-The Tax Agency has taken the necessary measures to prosecute these fraud attempts and remembers that the best measure is to prevent users from suspicious communications that include the request for bank details.
-The Tax Agency does not request confidential information, nor account numbers, nor taxpayer card numbers, by email.
-The website of the Tax Agency is sede.agenciatributaria.gob.es .
+The Tax Agency has taken the necessary measures to pursue these fraud attempts and reminds users that the best measure is to prevent suspicious communications that include requests for bank details.
+The Tax Agency does not request confidential information, account numbers or card numbers from taxpayers by email.
+The Tax Agency's website is sede.agenciatributaria.gob.es .